Prabodhini Ekadashi: Celebrations

-A fast is observed on Prabodhini Ekadashi and the ritual marriage of the Tulasi plant is performed with god Vishnu, in the form of the holy black colored Shaligrama stone, which is regarded as the husband of Tulasi, in its twenty-four permutations.
+A fast is observed on Prabodhini Ekadashi and Tulsi Vivaha is celebrated.
+During Tulsi Vivaha, a black, fossilised stone or shaligram (representing the form of Vishnu) is placed next to a tulsi plant (representing the form of Lakshmi), a symbolic act of uniting both deities in marriage.
 During the evening, devotees prepare floor designs by geru paste (red soil) and rice paste in some traditions.
 Images of Lakshmi and Vishnu are also prepared from it.
 Lakshmi puja and Vishnu puja are observed during the evening time, with the offerings of sugarcane, rice, dried red chillies, which are subsequently given to pandits.
-This ritual marriage is known as Tulasi Vivaha, and may be conducted on the next day of Prabodhini Ekadashi in some traditions, instead of on Prabodhini Ekadashi.

-Pandharpur
+Pandharpur Kartiki Fair

 In Maharashtra, Prabodhini Ekadashi is linked with the god Vithoba - a form of Vishnu.
 Varkari pilgrims throng the Pandharpur temple of Vithoba on this day.
 The celebrations in Pandharpur continue for five days, till the full moon day (Kartika Purnima).
 On Prabodhini Ekadashi, the chief minister or a minister of Maharashtra state performs ritual components of worship on behalf of the Government of Maharashtra.
 This form of worship is known as sarkari-mahapuja.